seasonedcc/composable-functions/API.md

 # Constructors

 ## applySchema
-It takes a composable and schemas for the input and environment, and returns the same composable with the schemas applied.
+It takes a composable and schemas for the input and context, and returns the same composable with the schemas applied.
 So the types will be asserted at runtime.

 It is useful when dealing with external data, such as API requests, where you want to ensure the data is in the correct shape before processing it.